 The developer’s role is moving from “person who writes code” to “person who orchestrates the creation and validation of code”.
 That’s not a demotion.
 If anything, it’s a promotion.
 But it requires letting go of the identity that was built around typing.

-The models are getting better.
+And the models are getting better.
 Fast.
-The quality of AI-generated code today is dramatically better than a year ago.
-The gap between what a model produces and what a skilled developer would write is narrowing.
-At some point - and I don’t think it’s as far away as we’d like to believe - it will make less and less sense to have a human in the loop for routine coding tasks.
+The gap between what an AI produces and what a skilled developer would write is narrowing.
+At some point - and I don’t think it’s as far away as we’d like to believe - insisting on hand-written code for routine work will look a lot like insisting on hand-calculated spreadsheets when Excel exists.

 Pick Up the Chainsaw